-ADMISSION
+Require Recommend Require for Some Not Used

-Require Recommend Require for Some Consider if Submitted Not Used
+Submitted

-SAT or ACT X
+SAT or ACT Χ

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT Х
+SAT and SAT Subject Tests or Х

-SAT Subject Tests Х
+SAT Subject Tests X

-C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): X ACT with writing required ACT with writing recommended ACT with or without writing accep oted С8В If your institution will make use of the for Fall 2022 please indicate which in the admissions process): • X SAT with Essay component requ SAT with Essay component reco SAT with or without Essay comp mmended C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all that apply.
-For admission For placement SAT essay ACT essay For advising In place of an application essay - As a validity check on the application process No college policy as of now Not using essay component X X ] C8D In addition, does your institution us e applicants' test s cores for academ ic advising?
-X Yes No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject 15-Mar-21 C8F If necessary, use this space to clar policies (e.g., if tests are recommer students, or if tests are not required students): nded for some C8G Please indicate which tests your institut ion uses for placeme ent (e.g., state tests s): Χ SAT Χ ACT SAT Subject Tests Х AP X X CLEP Χ Institutional Exam State Exam (specify):
+SAT Subject Tests X C8B If your institution will make use of th e ACT in admissio n decisions for firs t-time, first-year, d egree-seeking app licants for X ACT with writing required ACT with writing recommended X ACT with or without writing accepted C8B If your institution will make use of th Fall 2023 please indicate which ON admissions process): X SAT with Essay component requirements SAT with Essay component recons SAT with or without Essay compo nmended C8C Please indicate how your institution will use the SAT o r ACT essay comp onent; check all th at apply.
+For admission SAT essay ACT essay] For placement For advising - In place of an application essay As a validity check on the application process No college policy as of now Not using essay component Х Х] C8D In addition, does your institution use e applicants' test so cores for academic advising?
+X Yes No C8E Latest date by which SAT or ACT so cores must be rece eived for fall-term a admission Latest date by which SAT Subject T est scores must be e received for fall-t erm admission 15-Feb-22 • C8F If necessary, use this space to clarify policies (e.g., if tests are recommen X X X ACT SAT Subject Tests AP X CLEP Institutional Exam State Exam (specify):